Video Archive

 Nov 19, 2021

-Shirley Anne Tate; Verna St. Denis; Malinda Smith
+Dr. Shirley Anne Tate; Dr. Verna St. Denis; Dr. Malinda Smith

 This is the third event in the Decolonization and Questions of Justice in the University series hosted by the University of Alberta's Equity, Diversity and Inclusion office.
 It features talks by Dr. Verna St. Denis of the University of Saskatchewan and Dr. Shirley Anne Tate of the University of Alberta.